 How One Woman is Challenging Gender Roles in Mozambique

 Bernadette Sambo is a wife, mother, and successful businesswoman.
-Using the insights and knowledge she gained from a TechnoServe training, she has been able to balance being a working mother and transform her business at the same time.
+Using the insights and knowledge she gained from a TechnoServe training, she has been able to balance being a working parent and transform her business at the same time.

 Bernadette Sambo, like many Mozambican women, juggles a lot of responsibilities.
 She is a parent and the primary caretaker of three children, two of whom are under the age of 10.
 She also owns a small grocery shop called Mercearia Sambo in Mozambique’s Maputo province.
 She was expected to manage both her home and the shop, two full-time jobs which — until recently — she did largely without the support of her husband.

 In Mozambique, strongly held beliefs about gender roles often make it difficult for women to find work outside of the home, and when they do, they are often not supported by their husbands.
 Men are often seen as the breadwinners, while women are expected to stay at home and care for the children.
 In 2018, just 5.8% of women in Mozambique held paying jobs, compared to 23.7% of men.

 “My husband didn’t help with our children, so I often had to close the shop early to attend to my activities in the house,” she recalls.
 Mercearia Sambo was not bringing in enough revenue and offered only a small product range, which reduced Bernadette’s ability to attract and retain customers.

 Though technically it was her business, she and her husband could never agree on the best way to run the shop, or even the most basic practices, such as how much money to save each month.